The Future of the Medicaid Program

-ACP has long supported the Medicaid program as vital in the effort to ensure that this nation’s most vulnerable populations have access to health coverage.
-ACP’s advocacy has focused on protecting the Medicaid program, encouraging states to expand their programs, and opposing efforts by federal and state lawmakers to undermine the program’s efficacy by cutting or capping program funding or by imposing mandatory work requirements, premiums and cost-sharing for vulnerable individuals, and benefit cuts.
+Medicaid is vital in the effort to ensure that our nation’s most vulnerable populations have access to health coverage.
+ACP’s advocacy has focused on protecting the Medicaid program, encouraging states to expand their programs, and opposing efforts by federal and state lawmakers to undermine the program’s efficacy by cutting or capping program funding.
+ACP has also advocated against imposing mandatory work requirements, premiums and cost-sharing for vulnerable individuals, and benefit cuts.

 Background